alexwlchan/alexwlchan.net/src/_posts/2020/2020-02-06-archival-storage-service.md

 index:
   feature: true
 ---
-*This article was originally published [on the Wellcome Collection development blog](https://stacks.wellcomecollection.org/building-wellcome-collections-new-archival-storage-service-3f68ff21927e) under a CC BY 4.0 license, and is reposted here in accordance with that license.*
+*I wrote this article while I was working at Wellcome Collection.
+It was originally published [on their Stacks blog](https://stacks.wellcomecollection.org/building-wellcome-collections-new-archival-storage-service-3f68ff21927e) under a CC BY 4.0 license, and is reposted here in accordance with that license.*

 <p>For the last year or so, we’ve been building a cloud-based storage service to hold Wellcome Collection’s ever-growing digital archive.
 This is a brand new system, designed to cope with our storage needs both now and into the future.</p><p>In this post, I’m going to explain how we built the new service, and how we migrated our existing archive from our old storage provider.</p>